-Proverbs 17:25 (GNB) Foolish children bring grief to their fathers and bitter regrets to their mothers.

-Proverbs 19:13a (GNB) Stupid children can bring their parents to ruin.

-Proverbs 22:15 Foolishness is bound up in the heart of a child; the rod of correction will drive it far from him.

-- 3 When I was my father's son, tender and the only one in the sight of my mother, - 4 He also taught me, and said to me: "Let your heart retain my words; keep my commands, and live. - 5 Get wisdom!
+Proverbs 17:25 (GNT) Foolish children bring grief to their fathers and bitter regrets to their mothers.
+Proverbs 19:13a (GNT) Stupid children can bring their parents to ruin.
+Proverbs 22:15 Foolishness is bound up in the heart of a child; The rod of correction will drive it far from him.
+Proverbs 4:3-12 When I was my father's son, Tender and the only one in the sight of my mother, He also taught me, and said to me: "Let your heart retain my words; Keep my commands, and live.
+Get wisdom!
 Get understanding!
-Do not forget, nor turn away from the words of my mouth. - 6 Do not forsake her, and she will preserve you; love her, and she will keep you. - 7 Wisdom is the principal thing; therefore get wisdom, and in all your getting, get understanding. - 8 Exalt her, and she will promote you; she will bring you honor, when you embrace her. - 9 She will place on your head an ornament of grace; a crown of glory she will deliver to you." - 10 Hear, my son, and receive my sayings, and the years of your life will be many. - 11 I have taught you in the way of wisdom; I have led you in right paths. - 12 When you walk, your steps will not be hindered, and when you run, you will not stumble.
+Do not forget, nor turn away from the words of my mouth.
+Do not forsake her, and she will preserve you; Love her, and she will keep you.
+Wisdom is the principal thing; Therefore get wisdom.
+And in all your getting, get understanding.
+Exalt her, and she will promote you; She will bring you honor, when you embrace her.
+She will place on your head an ornament of grace; A crown of glory she will deliver to you."
+Hear, my son, and receive my sayings, And the years of your life will be many.
+I have taught you in the way of wisdom; I have led you in right paths.
+When you walk, your steps will not be hindered, And when you run, you will not stumble.

-Foolishness could mean being unwise, careless, lacking right judgment, gullible, being easily influenced by fads and so on.
-It is part of our responsibility as parents to ensure that our children gain wisdom and understanding so that they are rid of foolishness and develop the ability walk the right path, making right choices and decisions.
+Foolishness could mean being unwise, careless, lacking right judgment, gullible, being easily influenced by fads, and so on.
+It is part of our responsibility as parents to ensure that our children gain wisdom and understanding so that they are rid of foolishness and develop the ability to walk the right path making right choices and decisions.